List of Danny Phantom characters: Lunch Lady Ghost

-The Lunch Lady Ghost is the first major foe Danny encounters.
-She is very overweight and appears vowing revenge on Sam for making the school lunch menu vegetarian.
+The Lunch Lady Ghost (voiced by Patricia Heaton and later Kath Soucie) is the first major foe Danny encounters.
+She is overweight and appears vowing revenge on Sam for making the school lunch menu vegetarian.
 She suffers from uncontrollable mood swings, turning suddenly from sweet and kind to violent and deadly.
 She consistently uses food (particularly meat) as her main form of weaponry.
 In an alternate future portrayed in "The Ultimate Enemy", she is married to the Box Ghost and has a daughter with him (Box Lunch).